 - Proof of English language proficiency

 If you do not meet the minimum requirements above, you should not submit an application at this time.

 2. Order transcripts

 You must submit a transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
-We do not accept unofficial transcripts.
+We accept unofficial or official transcripts.

 You will scan or take a high-resolution photo of each transcript, including the reverse side.